 Additionally, as an academy we will:

-Take all reasonable measures to ensure any risk of harm to childrens welfare is minimised inside and outside of the academy environment.
+Take all reasonable measures to ensure any risk of harm to children’s welfare is minimised inside and outside of the academy environment.

 Take all appropriate actions to address concerns about the welfare of a child, working to local policies and procedures in full working partnership with agencies.